Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • If your debt is unaffordable consider debt settlement to become debt-free faster.

 Are you ready to tackle credit card debt?
-It can seem so overwhelming when you’re just trying to get through the month, particularly if you’re spending a good portion of your time (and income) working and managing a household, but it’s important to take a step back and consider your options.
-Learning how to be debt free from your credit card debt can be a major reset for your finances, giving you more financial options and long-term visibility.
+Getting debt relief from your credit card debt can be a major reset for your finances, giving you more financial options and long-term visibility.

 If this is the year you plan to become debt-free, you can begin by reading about these useful and effective methods to eliminate credit card debt and better manage your finances going forward.

-How to be debt free using the avalanche method
+How to get debt-free using the avalanche method

 If you’re dealing with one or two accounts with high interest rates, the avalanche method might work for you.
 With this method, you target the account with the highest interest rate first while making the same minimum payments on your other accounts.
 After paying off the highest interest account, simply move on to the account with the next highest rate.
 Using this method, you could save more on interest and get out of debt faster.

-How to be debt free using the snowball method
+How to get debt-free using the snowball method

 If you have multiple credit card accounts with similar interest rates, the snowball method may be your best option.
 With this method, you’ll focus on paying off the smallest individual accounts first, then work your way up.
 After eliminating the account with the lowest debt, move on to the next and repeat the process.
 This way, you’ll end up with fewer accounts to worry about.